 Selecting The Clubs, What To Look Out For

-The first thing to remember is that teenage years are a phase in life where a lot of changes will happen and the transition from child to adult means that the type of clubs that you select now may be transitional but could become a longer-term fixture if you select wisely.
+The first thing to remember is that the teenage years are a phase in life where many changes will happen, and the transition from child to adult means that the type of clubs you select now may be transitional but could become a longer-term fixture if you select wisely.

-What are the things to take into consideration when acquiring a set that will provide Junior with the best opportunity to reach those lofty goals and fulfill your dreams of early retirement and the beach lifestyle?
+What are the things to consider when acquiring a set that will provide Junior with the best opportunity to reach those lofty goals and fulfill his dreams of early retirement and the beach lifestyle?

 Comfort Over Form